andrewralon/op1-lfo/README.md

 | **←** | Sends CC 82 (tape previous bar) and updates the song position pointer. |
 | **→** | Sends CC 83 (tape next bar) and updates the song position pointer. |

-**Note:** The OP-1 must be in MIDI Sync mode for Play/Stop/←/→ to affect the tape.
+**Note:** The OP-1 must be in `Midi Sync` mode for Play/Stop/←/→ to affect the tape.
 In other modes these buttons have no effect on tape transport.

 ---

-### BPM Control (right column)
+### BPM

 - Displays the current tempo with one decimal place (e.g. `120.0`)
 - The app generates a continuous **24 PPQN MIDI clock** signal — the OP-1 locks to this tempo in MIDI Sync mode